top of page

 • Miso soup sachets (add hot water)

-• Shelf-stable nourishing drinks (some are available on prescription; speak with your healthcare team for advice, and I can help you with this)
+• Shelf-stable nourishing drinks (some are available on prescription)

 • Pack snacks in a small pouch or container so they’re easy to reach

-• A double-walled stainless steel bottle can also be a great companion, keeping drinks hot or cold for hours
+• A double-walled stainless steel bottle can be useful for keeping drinks hot or cold

-• You might find it helpful to bring a spoon, reusable fork, or small knife for things like yoghurt, fruit pots, or nut butter - just in case one isn’t available
+• Bringing a spoon, reusable fork, or small knife can help with yoghurt, fruit pots, or nut butter, in case one isn’t available

-Whether it’s a treatment day that runs long or simply wanting peace of mind when you’re out of your usual routine, having a few nourishing snacks packed can take away some uncertainty and help you feel that bit more supported.
+Whether it’s a long treatment day or simply being out of your usual routine, having a few nourishing snacks packed can reduce uncertainty and help you feel more supported.

 bottom of page